Did you know that the first black-and-white photograph was taken in the 1880s? We have come a long way since then!

-On the other hand, cooler tones can conjure a mood of calmness and serenity.
-For example, this family portrait captures the cherished bond between a grandparent and her grandchildren.
+On the other hand, cooler tones can easily conjure a mood of calmness and serenity.
+Take for example, this family portrait reflects the cherished bond between a grandparent and her grandchildren.

-Here’s another photo with colder tones that portrays the joy of first-time parents, the quiet unconditional love they will shower on a new life.
+Here’s another photo with cool tones that portrays the joy of first-time parents, the quiet unconditional love they will shower on a new life.

 While warm and cold tones are opposites of each other, they both form an important palette of black-and-white photography.
 Depending on the theme you’re going for, the colour of your outfits can play around with these tones too.

-Let’s get down to the basics.
+Let’s get down to the basics!
 Wearing plain black or white will definitely show up well in B&W photos.
-Wedding and artistic portraits perfectly illustrate this – the contrast of black on white will translate clearly, even on darker backdrops.
+Wedding photography and artistic portraits perfectly illustrate this – the contrast of black on white will translate clearly, even on darker backdrops.

 Pairing white shirts with jeans is also a casual outfit combo that will not go outdated.
 Although you may have an affinity for colourful clothing, keeping the colour scheme consistent for everyone will result in a clean and classic portrait.
 Long, light-coloured dresses also show up well in B&W photographs.
 Just look at the portraits below!